Kwirtz/novelpy/docs/source/usage.rst

    dict_title_abs = {"PMID": 20793277, "year": 1850, "ArticleTitle": "Here is the title", "a04_abstract":"This is the abstract"}

-Finally for disruptiveness indicators you only need the citation network
+Finally, for disruptiveness indicators, one only need the citation network.

 .. code-block:: python